-For a those of you who are visual learners, here is a fantastic video on the H's and T's of ACLS.
+For those of you who are visual learners, here is a fantastic video on the H's and T's of ACLS.

 Understand basic ECGs

 The ability to understand and react to ECGs is a major component of your ACLS exam.
 The patient’s heart rate and rhythm are key elements of any situation that requires ACLS training.
-Luckily, most people studying for the ACLS exam already have experience with ECGs and are familiar them.
+Luckily, most people studying for the ACLS exam already have experience with ECGs and are familiar with them.
 However, if you are not yet comfortable with your grasp of ECGs, there are several ways to improve your understanding.
 YouTube videos and ECG simulators are great ways to refresh or enhance your knowledge, but if your prior experience is minimal, then I would recommend taking an ECG course before attempting to earn an ACLS Certification.